rmnicholson0612/cloudops-assistant/README.md

 - Automates common DevOps tasks
 - Saves you hours of manual work every week
 - Costs a fraction of enterprise alternatives
+- Runs entirely on AWS free tier for small teams

 **Ready to build the future of DevOps together?** 🚀